ropensci/EDIutils/README.md

 #> [10] <document>\n  <abstract>Year 2016, continuous measurement ...
 ```

-Downloaded data objects in raw bytes and parse with your favorite
+Data entities are downloaded in raw bytes and parsed by a reader
-reader.
+function.

 ``` r
 # List data entities of data package edi.1047.1